 Below is a guide to some of Brazil’s best eco-hotels.

-23 quaint bungalows perched on stilts and nestled amongst the Amazon Rainforest make up the romantic Juma Lodge.
+There are 23 quaint bungalows perched on stilts and nestled amongst the Amazon Rainforest.
+These make up the romantic Juma Lodge.

 The lush surroundings provide countless opportunities for entertainment and the eco-tourism activities available at the Lodge include alligator spotting, an overnight stay in the jungle and even piranha fishing.

 Juma Lodge was constructed mostly using materials from the surrounding forest.
 Timber from trees such as the Angelim and Tintarana were used for everything from the walls to the stilts, and Babacu leaves make up the roof.

 Another spot on Brazil’s eco-tourism trail is Pousada Picinguaba.
 For the eco-conscious holiday-maker who doesn’t want to have to skimp on the finer things, Pousada Picinguaba is the answer.

 Located half-way between Rio and Sao Paulo, Picinguaba achieves the difficult balance of being remote whilst still being easy to get to.
 The hotel is located in the Natural Park of Serra do Mar and is nestled beachside.